 I use Kettle & Fire Mushroom Chicken Bone Broth (use code THRIVING20 to get 20% off) to make it super simple because it already has a ton of amazing flavor already built in.
 You just need to add a few ingredients to it and, bam – you have extremely tasty fondue broth.
 Then cut up some meats and veggies, stir (or pour) some dipping sauces, and bring it all over to the table.

-Here's one of my 1-minute no-speaking tutorial videos to show you how easy it is to make:
+Below is one of my 1-minute no-speaking tutorial videos to show you how easy it is to make.

 Can't see the video?
 Watch Paleo Broth Fondue Recipe

-- •2 Cartons Kettle & Fire Mushroom Chicken Bone Broth
+- 2 Cartons Kettle & Fire Mushroom Chicken Bone Broth (or 4 cups Chicken, Beef, or Vegetable Broth for AIP)

 - Either in a saucepan over the stove or in a fondue pot, heat the Mushroom Chicken Broth, white wine, green onions, and garlic until boiling., then turn down to a simmer (sometimes this is easier to do on the stove even if you have a fondue pot, then just pour into the fondue pot when ready)